javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-garbage-collection/article.md

     For instance:

-    - Local variables and parameters of the current function.
+    - The currently executing function, its local variables and parameters.
-    - Variables and parameters for other functions on the current chain of nested calls.
+    - Other functions on the current chain of nested calls, their local variables and parameters.
     - Global variables.
     - (there are some other, internal ones as well)